Termination of Employment

 3. An employee is required to give not less than:

-While the law makes no provision for statutory notice from employees with less than 26 weeks' service (employers are required to give a minimum of 1 week), this does not prevent an employer adding a requirement to the statement of written terms e.g. "During the first 26 weeks of employment an employee is required to give 1 week's notice of his intention to terminate his employment".
+NB: Prior to this amendment the law made no provision for statutory notice from employees with less than 26 weeks' service this did not prevent an employer from adding a requirement to the statement of written terms e.g. "During the first 26 weeks of employment an employee is required to give 1 week's notice of his intention to terminate his employment".

 4. Longer periods of notice than those set out in the Law may be specified in a relevant agreement between the employer and the employee.
 Shorter periods of notice than those set out in the Law are not permitted.
 If the written terms of employment or contract of employment state, for example, "1 week's notice must be given by either party", then after 26 weeks' continuous service the notice period must be at least that which is set out in the Law and will increase with length of service.

-5. The rate of pay during an employee's notice period, or recoverable by the employer where an employee leaves without giving the required notice, is that rate which applied immediately before the event.
+5. The rate of pay during an employee's notice period, or recoverable by the employer where an employee leaves without giving the required notice, is the rate which applied immediately before the event.

 6. Either party can terminate the employment without notice by reason of the conduct of the other party (e.g. gross misconduct by the employee resulting in summary dismissal; e.g. bullying by the employer resulting in the immediate termination of employment by the employee, with a possible claim against the employer for unfair (constructive) dismissal).